Get help finding somewhere to live if you’re 16 or 17 and have nowhere to stay.

 - volunteer's home (through a scheme called Nightstop)

-It's important to accept the housing the council offers you even if you don’t want to stay there.
-You may not be able to get further help if you turn it down.
+You should accept what the council offers you even if you don’t want to stay there.
+You might not get further help if you turn it down.
 Get advice if you are in this situation.
 You can ask the council to look at its decision again.

 If you’re under 16, children’s services at your council will usually try to help you find a way to stay at home.
 If this isn't possible, they will find you a temporary place to stay.
 This could be in foster care with another family, for example.